Alkali metal cuprates(III): Sodium cuprate

 Sodium cuprate(III) is reddish-brown, but turns black gradually as it decomposes to copper(II) oxide.
 In order to prevent decomposition, it must be prepared at low temperature in the absence of light.

 Other cuprates

-Other cuprates(III) of alkali metals are known; in addition, the structures of KCuO2 (potassium cuprate(III)), RbCuO2 (rubidium cuprate(III)) and CsCuO2 (caesium cuprate(III)) have been determined as well.
+Other cuprates(III) of alkali metals are known; the structures of KCuO2 (potassium cuprate(III)), RbCuO2 (rubidium cuprate(III)) and CsCuO2 (caesium cuprate(III)) have been determined as well.

 RbCuO2 (blue-black) and CsCuO2 (black) can be prepared by reaction of rubidium oxide and caesium oxide with copper(II) oxide powders, at 675 K and 655 K in oxygen atmosphere, respectively.
-Either of them reacts with the air fast, unlike KCuO2.
+They both reacts with air rapidly, unlike KCuO2.